ROCm/half/web/Mainpage.md

 Credits and Contact											{#contact}
 ===================

 This library is developed by [Christian Rau](http://sourceforge.net/users/rauy) and released under the [MIT License](LICENSE.txt).
-If you have any questions or problems with it, feel free to contact me at **rauy at users.sourceforge.net**.
+If you have any questions or problems with it, feel free to contact me at **rauy AT users.sourceforge.net**.

 Additional credit goes to **Jeroen van der Zijp** for his paper on [Fast Half Float Conversions](ftp://ftp.fox-toolkit.org/pub/fasthalffloatconversion.pdf), whose algorithms have been used in the library for converting between half-precision and single-precision values.